ETCCooperative/etc-coop-website/src/contents/posts/en/2024-12-05-q2-q3-reports/index.md

 The crypto markets were brutal between March and August of this year, and the ETC Cooperative's reserves (USD + ETC) were reduced from $4.2M down to $2.25M, a drop of nearly $2M dollars in the course of five months.
 Cuts to staffing were made in Q2 and in Q3, and in October I came to the decision that I should be the next to leave and I gave my notice to the board of directors.

 Spending was reduced from $147K USD per month down to $99K USD per month, and then further to $72K USD per month heading into 2025.
-The combination of much reduced spending in combination with rising ETC prices in Q4 has now given us a probable runway until September 2027 at current market rates.
+The much reduced spending in combination with rising ETC prices in Q4 has now given us a probable runway until September 2027 at current market rates.

-POW Summit was held at the end of September 2024, flush with the end of Q3, and that was a natural place for the following reductions:
+POW Summit was held at the end of September 2024, flush with the end of Q3, and that was a natural place for the following staffing reductions:

 * Michael Parenti, who worked with Bob on POW Summit content
 * Emma Todd and other MMH staff who worked on POW Summit